Gwyn Evans (bowls)

-Gwynfryn Evans better known as Gwyn Evans, is a former Welsh international lawn bowls player.
+Gwynfryn "Gwyn" Evans is a former Welsh international lawn bowls player who competed at the Commonwealth Games.

 Personal life

 Evans was part of a famous bowls family.
 He was born in Gelli, Rhondda.
 His father Clifford Maldwyn Evans (1904-1985) and uncle John Morgan Evans (1917-1985), a world-class player, won the Welsh Pairs Championship in 1952.

 Gwyn worked as a chartered public finance accountant and chief executive of Rhondda Borough Council until his retirement.